 How Accurate Are Blood Tests In DUI Cases?

-The blood testing process is dependent on many variables, and they all have to be working in order for there to be a valid test.
+The blood testing process depends on many variables, and they all have to be working in order for there to be a valid test.
 There is a big difference between crime lab testing and testing at a hospital.
-Blood testing at a hospital is the most unreliable of blood tests because the blood isn’t being drawn for forensic court purposes.
-It’s typically being drawn for treatment purposes.
+Blood testing at a hospital is the most unreliable of blood tests because the blood isn't being drawn for forensic court purposes.
+It's typically being drawn for treatment purposes.
 People have their blood drawn in the hospital because the doctor needs to know right away if a person was injured in an accident, and what drugs they can administer.
-It’s not set up with the same forensic protocols as a county crime lab test is.
+It's not set up with the same forensic protocols as a county crime lab test.

-The crime lab tests are usually done on what’s called the gas chromatograph.
-Those devices are fraught with error as well.
+The crime lab tests are usually done on what's called the gas chromatograph.
+Those devices are fraught with error.
 They are subject to maintenance, calibration, etc. There is a whole packet of materials that can be obtained by a lawyer and sent to an expert for review in order to determine whether or not the hospital or the crime lab produced a valid test.
-Many times they don’t and people don’t know that.
-They are used to going into a hospital or a doctor’s office and getting a test result, but when you want to use that result in a court case, then it’s a whole different ballgame.
-It’s important for a lawyer to have a background in that area and to know the science behind blood testing.
+Often, they don't and people don't know that.
+They are used to going into a hospital or a doctor's office and getting a test result, but when you want to use that result in a court case, then it's a whole different ballgame.
+It's important for a lawyer to have a background in that area and to know the science behind blood testing.
 That way, the lawyer can request the proper documentation.